prathamesh177/Number-Plate/README.md

 ---

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

----

 ## Contact

-For any queries or feedback, please email us at [your-email@example.com].
+For any queries or feedback, please email us at walvekarprathamesh734@gmail.com.

 ```

-This README provides a professional overview of the project, ensuring it is informative and user-friendly for anyone browsing the repository.